ECOC2030BE

 Pre-selection meeting

-On October 21st, 22nd and 23rd the cities will be invited to present their candidacies to a panel of international experts at the Royal Library of Belgium in Brussels.
+On October 21st, 22nd and 23rd the cities were invited to present their candidacies to a panel of international experts at the Royal Library of Belgium in Brussels.

-The shortlisted cities will be announced by the chairperson of the panel during a press conference in the auditorium of the Royal Library of Belgium on October 24th, followed by a reception.
+The shortlisted cities were announced by the chairperson of the panel during a press conference in the auditorium of the Royal Library of Belgium on October 24th, followed by a reception.

 An initiative putting culture at the heart of European cities for a yearlong celebration of art and culture.